-- 1.11 Do not use synthetic materials, such as aluminum, vinyl or panelized brick, as replacements for primary building materials. - Do not replace building materials, such as wood siding and masonry, on the primary facade with alternative or imitation materials. - 1.12 Covering original building materials with new materials is inappropriate. - Covering original building materials conceals the historic character of the building and may also damage original materials.

-- Once a non-historic siding is removed, repair the original, underlying material. - Carefully remove a later stucco finish if the process does not damage the underlying original building material. - Do not remove a later stucco covering if the process may damage the underlying original building material.
+- 1.11 Do not use synthetic materials, such as aluminum, vinyl or panelized brick, as replacements for primary building materials. - Do not replace building materials, such as wood siding and masonry, on the primary facade with alternative or imitation materials. - 1.12 Covering original building materials with new materials is inappropriate. - Covering original building materials conceals the historic character of the building and may also damage original materials. - 1.13 Consider removing later covering materials that have not achieved historic significance. - Once a non-historic siding is removed, repair the original, underlying material. - Carefully remove a later stucco finish if the process does not damage the underlying original building material. - Do not remove a later stucco covering if the process may damage the underlying original building material.
 Test the stucco to assure that the original material underneath will not be damaged.